 - Create a new job for a time frame and set of PowerTrack rules using a request to the Historical PowerTrack API.
-Gnip will then sample the time period and generate a ballpark estimate of the expected data volumes, and time required to complete the job.
-The time period of interest is specified by providing ‘fromDate’ and ‘toDate’ timestamps in the UTC time zone.
+The API will then sample the time period and generate a ballpark estimate of the expected data volumes, and time required to complete the job.

 - Either accept or reject the job, based on the estimate generated in Step 1.
 This is done with another request to the API.
 If the expected volumes or time required are outside of the expected range you may want to reject the job.
 If the estimate is acceptable, the customer can accept the job and the job will be run to generate the data files.